Close Menu

 Potential for Snow and Ice

 While snow is not common in most parts of Arizona, higher elevations, such as Flagstaff and the White Mountains, can experience snowfall during the winter months.
 This can make travel challenging and require winter driving precautions.
-(See Also: Best Time To Visit Auli In Summer?
-Summer Escapes)
+(See Also: Best Time to Visit Astoria Oregon – Discover the Perfect Weather)

 Impact on Desert Blooms